wdi-sg/gitbook-2018/06-ruby-rails/ruby-inheritance/readme.md

 end
 ```

-####Single Inheritance vs Multiple Inheritance
-* In Ruby, a class can only inherit from a single other class.
-It **cannot** inherit from multiple classes.
-  * Think about it.
-What are some benefits and disadvantages to single & multiple inheritance?

 ####Exercise
 Create a Mammal class, Cat class, and Dog class.
 Have Cat and Dog inherit from Mammal.
 Include some attributes for each class and a method for mammal.